top of page

 Will there be a bathroom facility?
 Snacks?
 Water?
 Waiting area?

-We are a small company working in a vacant lot in the Navy Yard, so we do not have our own bathroom facilities available, however the Marriot Hotel down the street does allow us to use their facilities during tour hours.
+We are a small company working in a vacant lot in the Navy Yard, so we do not have our own bathroom facilities available, however the Marriot Hotel and the restaurant The Gatehouse down the street allow us to use their facilities during tour hours.
 Please enjoy the FREE water and snacks before or after your tour!

 What happens if I get stung?